 Internal Medicine Student Information

-The three-year residency program meets the requirements of the American Board of Internal medicine and is fully accredited by the ACGME.
-It includes bedside teaching rounds, weekly medical grand rounds, a weekly morbidity-mortality conference, weekly director's rounds with the program director and chairman of the department, weekly subspecialty conferences during which cases are discussed in depth, an extensive noon-lecture series, morning report on weekdays, and regularly scheduled divisional conferences.
-In addition, Journal club is held twice monthly and stresses critical review of the literature.
+The three-year residency program meets the requirements of the American Board of Internal Medicine and is fully accredited by the ACGME.
+The didactic curriculum includes bedside teaching rounds, morning report, ambulatory clinic conferences, weekly medical grand rounds, a weekly morbidity and mortality conference, an extensive noon conference series, and weekly subspecialty conferences.
+Journal Club is held monthly and stresses an understanding of the critical review of medical literature.

-New York Methodist has a close affiliation with Memorial Sloan-Kettering Cancer Center, which is widely recognized as the premier center for the treatment of cancer in the United States.
-First and second year residents spend a total of two months at Sloan-Kettering, where they participate in providing state-of-the-art cancer therapy for their patients.
-This rotation affords our residents the opportunity to gain valuable experience in the fields of hematology, oncology, radiation therapy, nutrition, pain management, and infectious diseases of the immuno-compromised host.
-Because this rotation is highly regarded among our host staff, it should come as no surprise that many residents choose to return to Sloan-Kettering for electives in their third year.
+New York Methodist has a close affiliation with Memorial Sloan-Kettering Cancer Center (MSKCC), which is widely recognized as the premier center for the treatment of cancer in the United States.
+Our residents spend an average of two months at MSKCC, mostly in the first and second years, where they participate in providing state-of-the-art cancer therapy.
+This rotation affords our residents the opportunity to gain valuable experience in the fields of hematology, oncology, radiation therapy, nutrition, pain management, and infectious diseases of the immunocompromised host.
+Because this rotation is highly regarded among our house staff, it should come as no surprise that many residents choose to return to MSKCC for an elective in their third year.

 An interest in research is a vital component of the well-rounded, modern physician.
-New York Methodist Hospital is committed to helping all of our residents to develop research skills during their training.
-To this end, we have a full time director of medical research, numerous ongoing study projects, facilities for basic science work, and clinical mentors for investigation.
-We are proud of the many important discoveries made right here at New York Methodist and of our respected record of publication in peer review journals.
-Our residents are frequently invited to present their work at both regional and national conferences and have been honored with both national and local awards for their research.
+The Department of Internal Medicine is committed to helping all of our residents to develop research skills during their training.
+In fact, completion of an approved scholarly activity is mandatory for all residents in our program.
+To this end, we have a full-time director of medical research, numerous ongoing study projects, and clinical mentors.
+We are proud of the many important discoveries made here and of our respected record of publications in peer-reviewed journals.
+Our residents are frequently invited to present their work at regional and national conferences and have been honored with both national and local awards for their research.